Baal Shem Tov, or Besht — the founder of Chasidism —

 Through our intentionality, we engage ourselves with the image of God that can be found in the created world.
 When we do this in order to bring blessing to all of creation, we also bring blessing to ourselves, and ultimately back to God.
 Our consciousness then becomes a vessel which provides for all and receives blessing for all.

 The blessing prayer from the Pri Etz Hadar can be used in a few ways.
 It can be read at the beginning of the seder as a map or kavannah (intention) for what is to come.
 It can be used as a study text.
-It can be read at the end of the seder, as a vision of what the seder journey meant.
+It can be read at the end of the seder, as a vision of what the seder journey means``.
 The last way of using the prayer is what seems to work best with people who have not studied Kabbalah.
+Various versions of the blessing can be found on neohasid.

 As we move symbolically from one world to the next, each level is an opportunity for a new blessing over fruit, and especially a chance to say an additional blessing of Shehechiyanu over a fruit not yet tasted since Rosh Hashanah.
 However, unlike the traditional Ashkenazi Pesach seder, a blessing for wine is only said over the first cup.
 The form of different blessings for tasting and smelling is shown in boxes on the chart.